HypeCheck

 What the Science Says

 Arrowroot powder is a fine, white starch extracted from the tropical plant Maranta arundinacea.
-It has a long history of traditional use as a gentle food for soothing upset stomachs, managing diarrhea, and supporting recovery from digestive illness — similar to how plain rice or toast is used.
-It is also used as a gluten-free thickening agent in cooking.
-Any digestive benefits are based largely on traditional use and its bland, easily digestible starch content, not on clinical trials.
+It has been used for centuries in traditional medicine as a gentle food for upset stomachs, diarrhea, and digestive discomfort.
+It is largely a bland, easily digestible carbohydrate source, and any digestive benefits are based primarily on traditional use and very limited clinical evidence.

 What It Doesn't Do